inBeat/inbeat-website/content/top-influencers/tiktok/makeup/russia/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Russia In 2022
+title: Top 10 Makeup TikTok Influencers In Russia In 2023
 description: >-
-  Find top makeup TikTok influencers in Russia in 2022.
-Most popular hashtags: #makeup #amongus #cosplay #foryou.
+  Find top makeup TikTok influencers in Russia in 2023.
+Most popular hashtags: #makeup #fyp #love.
 platform: TikTok
-hits: 88
+hits: 63
-text_top: Discover the top-rated TikTok profiles on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: Our search engine aggregates 88 TikTok influencers like this in Russia for you to pitch.
+text_bottom: inBeat aggregates 63 TikTok influencers like this in Russia for you to contact.
 profiles:
   - username: "politola"
     fullname: >-